-- LDC distributes electricity; and - Toronto Hydro Energy Services Inc. ("TH Energy") provides street lighting and expressway lighting services in the City of Toronto ("the City" or "Toronto")."
+- LDC distributes electricity; and - Toronto Hydro Energy Services Inc. ("TH Energy") provides street lighting and expressway lighting services in the City of Toronto ("Toronto").
 Note that TH Energy is not an entity or government institution as defined under the Act.